neondatabase-labs/pgpi/README.md

 server -> client: "Z\x00\x00\x00\x05I"
 ```

-Use the `--log-certs` option to log the certificates used by both TLS connections (to client and server).
+Use the `--log-certs` option to log the certificates used by the TLS connections to the client and server.

 Use the `--bw` option to suppress colours in TTY output (or the `--no-bw` option to force colours even for non-TTY output).